kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/computer_forensic/cybersecurity/pgp.md

 - **For digital signatures**: It helps verify the authenticity of documents.

 PGP remains a popular and trusted method for ensuring privacy and security in digital communications and data storage.

-Would you like further help with setting up PGP on your system or using it for a specific scenario?
-Let me know!